Astra Superstars

-Astra Superstars (アストラスーパースターズ) is a 1998 2D versus fighting arcade game illustrated and designed by SANTACLAUS, developed and published by Sunsoft, and distributed by Tecmo in Japan on June 6, 1998.
+Astra Superstars (アストラスーパースターズ) is a 1998 arcade fighting game developed by Sunsoft and published by Tecmo.
+It was released only in Japan.
 It is Sunsoft's fourth fighting game after the 1994 Super Famicom Hebereke franchise spin-off Sugoi Hebereke, the 1995 Galaxy Fight: Universal Warriors and the 1996 Waku Waku 7.
 It is powered by the Sega Saturn-based ST-V (Sega Titan Video) arcade system.
 Astra Superstars is an airborne-based fighting game.

 Gameplay

-The objective of the airborne-based fighting game is to knock out the opponent in two out of three rounds (except the one round-only final boss fight).
+The object of the airborne-based fighting game is to knock out the opponent in two out of three rounds (except the one round-only final boss fight).
 There are two modes in the original arcade version: "Story Mode" (1P-only) or "1P VS. 2P".
 In "Story Mode", at the beginning of each battle, the player must converse with the opponent by selecting one of three sentences.
 Depending on which sentence is selected, the CPU-controlled opponent will either "Heat Up" (become hard), "Cool Down" (become easy) or stay neutral before fighting (no difficulty change).

-Depending on what is said, the player can encounter the Devil (based on bad judgment of character) or the Angel (based on good judgement of character) to fight before the final boss, though the Angel requires the player to judge their opponent well and not have any hiccups, or else the Devil will inevitably show up, should just one choice be bad.
+Depending on what is said, the player can encounter the Devil (based on bad judgment of character) or the Angel (based on good judgement of character) to fight before the final boss.
+The Angel requires the player to judge their opponent well and not have any hiccups.
+The Devil will show up should just one choice be wrong.

-Players control with an 8-way joystick and six buttons, similar to one of the two arcade cabinet versions of the 1987 Street Fighter and its sequel Street Fighter II.
-However, the six basic moves work differently compared to typical six-button layouts.
-The two heavy attack buttons usually send the opponent flying across the stage; however, sometimes the opponent can bounce off the side of the screen.
+Players control with an 8-way joystick and six buttons, similar to one of the two arcade cabinet versions of the 1987 Street Fighter and its sequel Street Fighter II, but the six basic moves work differently compared to typical six-button layouts.
+The two heavy attack buttons usually send the opponent flying across the stage, but the opponent can bounce off the side of the screen.
 Depending on how aggressively the combos are performed, sometimes the opponent bounces back and forth around the screen like in pinball (as indicated by the game).
 The player's character can move briefly below or above the screen, which can be used for dodging attacks or chasing opponents above or below the screen.
 The energy bars below the screen are "Star Rank" bars, which are used for filling enough energy to perform one of two desperation moves per playable character called "Star Specials".